coteditor/CotEditor/README.md

 -----------------------------

 0. Install [Carthage](https://github.com/Carthage/Carthage) if you don't have it yet.
-1. On terminal, move to the project root directory and run `carthage update --platform mac`.
+1. On terminal, move to the project root directory and run `carthage update --platform macOS`.
 2. Open CotEditor.xcworkspace in Xcode.
 3. build.